Street Art in Portsmouth and Southsea

 This collection of works by local artists Din City Designs, Fark and My Dog Sighs can be found in the alleyway just off of Albert Road by Kemis Sewing Room.

-The painting below left was replaced by the portrait of homocide Detective Columbo, below, in March 2023.
+The painting below "Escapism" was replaced by the portrait of homocide Detective Columbo, below, in March 2023.

 Urban art by Din City Designs, Albert Road, Southsea Street Art in Albert Road, Southsea

-The large painting below is by acclaimed street artist Unify and was painted at the old French's Bakery site on Albert Road, 12-08-2023.
+The painting below at The French bakery is by acclaimed street artist Unify and was painted at the site on Albert Road, 12-08-2023.
 Unify is known for his Love and Peace works often using dripping hearts as a background.

 Street Art by Unify at Albert Road